armory/spinnaker-operator/README.md

 kubectl get deployment --selector=app.kubernetes.io/managed-by=$OPERATOR_NAME
 ```

-Finally you can delete the operator and their CRD's from the Kubernetes cluster
+Finally you can delete the operator and their CRDs from the Kubernetes cluster.

 ```bash
 $ kubectl delete -n <namespace> -f deploy/operator/<installation type>